Pennard House Wedding – Hannah and Simon

 Hannah and Simon’s sunny day between the clouds.

 When deciding where to get married, they chose a comfortable country home with a quaint church just a short walk away.
-The guests were able to stay at he venue and at the onsite tipis.
+The guests were able to stay at the venue and in the onsite tipis.

 As Hannah walked down the aisle with her dad, the butterflies were apparent.
 The moment Hannah saw Simon looking so smart and handsome all rolled into one – it is something she will simply never forget.
 Their eyes locked and it was pure happiness that showed on their faces in the form of wide genuine smiles.
 The readings were heartfelt and emotional and the church was such a picturesque backdrop to the simple yet elegant service.

-The barn was set up with a beautiful and casual elegance.
+The Coach House was set up with beautiful and casual elegance.
 The flowers were country style shabby chic with subtle pastels – roses, peonies, freesia and lavender.
-The favours were homemade jams with lavender heart and wild flower seeds donated by Simon’s creative mum.
+The favours were homemade jams with lavender heart and wildflower seeds donated by Simon’s creative mum.
 The guests mulled about enjoying emotional heartfelt and humorous speeches (Hannah’s dad gave one of the best I have ever heard) The couple chose Sam Smiths song “Latch” for their first dance and swayed to the music, and soon after the first dance the singing began as Hannah’s dad and James performed in their band The New Originals.
 The bride herself joined in on a tune which was a welcome surprise by all.

 When I asked Hannah and Simon if they had any advice for future couples on planning their wedding day Hannah was very practical, at first.
 Plan early, break down tasks and payments, don’t leave things to the last minute.
 But the more important advice was this – enjoy each moment before, during and after.
 The time goes too fast!
 And look forward to married life and the promise of a wonderful future together.